 Two teams stored medication on site, these medications were depot for people, depots are slow release antipsychotic medicine given by injection.
 We reviewed 5 medication charts they were all up to date and reviewed regularly.
 The rest of the teams did not store medication on site.
-If it was prescribed by the Doctor, this prescription was either written by the doctor on site or a request was made to the people GP to create the prescription.
+If it was prescribed by the Doctor, this prescription was either written by the docted of the people GP to create the prescription.